Pandemics in Movies

 Lesson Overview

 Have you ever been as sick as a dog?
-In this lesson, students will discuss health regarding outbreaks, diseases, and global pandemics.
-This lesson features a video of a specialist from the CDC who breaks down clips from movies and TV about pandemics.
-Students will learn and practice the second and third conditional and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will discuss health in relation to outbreaks, diseases, and global pandemics.
+The lesson features a video of a CDC specialist breaking down clips from movies and TV shows about pandemics.
+Students will learn and practice the second and third conditional along with relevant vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets designed for both adult and teenage learners, ensuring a fun and interactive learning experience.

 Lesson Objectives